SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/doc/manuscript.md

 # Supplemental Table Legend

-Table: Summary of the primary quality control measures reported in the original publications of the viromes used in this current study.
+Table S1: Summary of the primary quality control measures reported in the original publications of the viromes used in this current study.

 \newpage